Policies and teachings of Jewish groups about homosexuality

 None of

-that applies to committed, consensual same-sex partners who wish to marry.
+that applies to committed, consensual same-sex partners.
 They emphasize the importance of equal "liberty

 The more conservative wings of both religions (e.g. Orthodox Judaism